Moulamein

 It’s also a popular camping and fishing destination with plenty of spots along the river to pitch a tent or drop a boat in.
 Fishing in particular is a real drawcard with easy access to the Edward, Wakool and Niemur rivers, along with the Billabong Creek.
 The Edward and the Billabong both run through the centre of town and feature some of the best fishing spots in the area.

-Explore Moulamein in Winter
+Explore Moulamein in Spring

 Along the Edward River